Religion in Mauritania: History

 The political influence of the Kunta tribe between the 16th and 18th centuries bolstered the popularity of Qadiri Sufism in the region.
 Between the 16th and 18th centuries, declaration of jihads by Muslim theologians pushed for the establishment of Islamic governance in West Africa.
 In the 17th century, Nasir al-Din led a jihad in Mauritania, drawing support from Berbers frustrated with the corruption of the region's Arab rulers.

-The French colonial empire expanded into Mauritania by the 19th century.
+The French colonial empire expanded into Mauritania by the early 20th century.
 The West African jihads were brought to an end, following crackdowns by British and French colonists.
-In an effort to thwart militarism and threats of rebellion, French colonial administrators encouraged the influence of zaqiya, the religious tribes of Mauritania, over hassan, Mauritania's warrior tribes.
+In an effort to thwart militarism and threats of rebellion, French colonial administrators encouraged the influence of zawiya, the religious tribes of Mauritania, over hassan, Mauritania's warrior tribes.

 Post-independence

 The country declared its independence in 1960 and established itself as an Islamic Republic.
 Independence brought Moktar Ould Daddah into power, who promoted Islam during his rule.
 A military coup d'état ousted Daddah in 1978.
-Colonel Mohamed Khouna Ould Haidalla, one of the participants of the coup, became head of the government in 1980, and implemented Sharia law.
+Colonel Mohamed Khouna Ould Haidalla, one of the participants of the coup, became Head of the government in 1980, and implemented Sharia law.
 President Maaouya Ould Sid'Ahmed Taya, successor of Ould Haidalla, reversed some of these changes, but was ousted in a military coup in 2005.

 Political Islam, or Islamism, was introduced in the region during the 1970s.
 The instability that followed the coup that deposed Daddah invited elements of the Muslim Brotherhood, Wahabbism, and Tablighi Jamaat.
 The Islamists united as a political party in the 1980s, but were politically repressed starting in 1994.
 Government pressure on Islamist organizations continued throughout the 2000s.
 Funding by Saudi Arabia and other Gulf monarchies supported the establishment of Islamic schools, centers, and charities around the country, but were largely shut down by the government in 2003.
 In 2005, Islamists were arrested and accused of terrorism.
 Of the original eighty arrested, eighteen remained in prison by 2006.